 The next step is drafting the legal document that establishes the terms of the trust.
-You will provide detailed instructions on how payments are to be calculated and the frequency of payments.
+You will provide detailed instructions on how to calculate payments and the frequency of the payments.
 At this point, you will designate the charity or causes you would like to benefit from the trust.
-The charity must be an IRS-approved charity.
+Make sure the charity is IRS-approved.

 Can I Solve This on My Own or Do I Need an Attorney?

 - DIY is possible in some simple cases